-Scottish Word: Skellet.
+Scottish Word: Hielan.

 This parritch’s o’er thick awa tae thon clean burn an get a skellet o guid clean water.
 An why would it no be clean.
 Aw burns shuid be clean – that’s right is it no. It’d … Continue reading Skellet.